Automattic/wp-calypso/packages/format-currency/README.md

 For currencies that include decimals, this will always return the amount with decimals included, even if those decimals are zeros.
 To exclude the zeros, use the `stripZeros` option.
 For example, the function will normally format `10.00` in `USD` as `$10.00` but when this option is true, it will return `$10` instead.

 Since rounding errors are common in floating point math, sometimes a price is provided as an integer in the smallest unit of a currency (eg: cents in USD or yen in JPY).
 Set the `isSmallestUnit` to change the function to operate on integer numbers instead.
 If this option is not set or false, the function will format the amount `1025` in `USD` as `$1,025.00`, but when the option is true, it will return `$10.25` instead.

-Will return null if the currency code is unknown or if the number is not a number.
-Will also return null if `isSmallestUnit` is set and the number is not an integer.

 ## FormatCurrencyOptions